dr-lizhiwei/OpenSICDR/README.md

 # Open Satellite Image Cloud Detection Resources (OpenSICDR)

-We collects the latest open-source tools and datasets for cloud and cloud shadow detection and launches an online project (Open Satellite Image Cloud Detection Resources, i.e., OpenSICDR) to share the latest research outputs.
-If you can provide new resources as shown in the table below, please contact Zhiwei Li by email to add them, or submit a revision request.
+We collects the latest open-source tools and datasets for cloud and cloud shadow detection, and launches the OpenSICDR project to promote the sharing of the latest research outputs of the field.
+If you would like to provide new resources as shown in the table below, please contact Zhiwei Li by email to add them, or submit an update request.

-Let's maintain OpenSICDR together to promote the sharing of research output in this field.

 **Source:**

 Zhiwei Li, Huanfeng Shen, Qihao Weng, Yuzhuo Zhang,Peng Dou, Liangpei Zhang.
 Cloud and Cloud Shadow Detection for Optical Satellite Imagery: Features, Algorithms, Validation, and Prospects.
 2021.
+(Under Review)

 **Contributors:**

 1\.
 Zhiwei Li, Wuhan University, lizw(AT)whu.edu.cn

 2\.
 Yuzhuo Zhang, Wuhan University, yuzhuozhang816(AT)whu.edu.cn

+Last update: December 1, 2021

 **Open-source tools for CCS detection**